xieweiAlex/English_Learning/words/2023/words-August.md

+The scenery is magnificent.

+The same went for the jewelry and the clothes.
+We are not gawking at the person wearing the clothes or the jewelry; we are imagining ourselves wearing them.
+The person does not matter to us at all.

+He had **crippling** health problems.

+> So don’t let anyone tell you that Stoicism is a **dour** and pessimistic philosophy.
+Don’t let anyone tell you this is a philosophy of **resignation**.
+On the contrary, it is a deeply optimistic and resilient belief system.
+It’s about not giving up, not giving in, not letting fate or misfortune break you, of loving life, despite it all.

+People often take this quote (and others from Satoshi) and use it to fallaciously argue (via appeal to authority) that the bitcoin protocol must evolve in a specific way.

+Then, I’d mention that **taking a walk after work** clears my mind.
+Crypto experts say the case poses a **vexing** question: can publishing software be criminalized?
+Meta and Goldman doubled down on return-to-office pushes, with Meta saying **holdouts** could lose their job.
+Zimbabwe’s flawed election will ensure its pariah status **endures**.

+It is an elegant way to discover new insights — and **duck** that tedious **bore** who loudly knows nothing but won’t change their mind!
-A mercurial billionaire, Terry Gou, shakes up Taiwan's presidential race.
+A **mercurial** billionaire, Terry Gou, shakes up Taiwan's presidential race. -

-merch, merchandise.
-pariah status.
+**merch**, **merchandise**.
+**Pariah status**.
-North Korea's borders are creaking open.
+North Korea's borders are **creaking open**.

-The Prime Minister was reeling from a savaging inflicted in the Commons.
+The Prime Minister was **reeling** from a **savaging** inflicted in the **Commons**.
-His mind was reeling at the shock.
+His mind was **reeling** at the shock.

 **unscrupulous**
-slice and dice
+**slice and dice**
-Anglican

-Covenant
+**Anglican**

+**Covenant**

-Enjoy a scenic run.
+Enjoy a **scenic** run.